SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Literature review

 \paragraph{Anomalies}

 Most commonly, events detected in time series refer to anomalies.
 Anomalies appear not to be generated by the same process as most of the observations in the time series \cite{chandola_anomaly_2009}.
-Thus, anomalies can be modeled as isolated observations of the remaining nearby data.
-In this case, an event identified in $x_t$ can be considered an anomaly if it escapes expected behavior both before and after time point $t$ according to $a(X,k,\sigma)$ in Eq.~\ref{eq:anomalies}.
+Thus, anomalies can be modeled as isolated observations of nearby data.
+In this case, an event identified in $x_t$ can be considered an anomaly if it escapes expected TC before and after time point $t$ according to $a(X,k,\sigma)$ in Equation \ref{eq_anomalies}.
 Generally, anomalies are identified by deviations from the time series inherent trend.
-However, anomalies may also present themselves as data volatility variations.

 \paragraph{Change points}